Skip to main content

 • If your item was returned damaged, the Renter is liable for the cost of repairs.
 This could cover fees from the tailor/seamstress to fix rips, holes, removed embellishments, broken straps, etc.

-• We suggest you reach out to the Renter ASAP with damage concerns to start the reconciliation process, but you can reach out to Pickle as well with photos of the damage so Pickle can help.
+• We suggest you reach out to the Renter ASAP with damage concerns to start the reconciliation process.

-• Damage compensation will not be honored without a photo of the repair receipt or receipt of purchase (if being fully replaced)
+• Damage compensation will not be honored without a photo of the repair receipt.

-• You should report damage to Pickle within 48 hours after the item is returned to ensure compensation for damages
+• If an item is damaged beyond repair, you must report this to Pickle Support within 48 hours after the item is returned.

 Damage best practices